 NPD’s Chief Industry Advisor, Retail, Marshal Cohen, recently came up with eight ways Millennial consumers differ from older consumers, when it comes to the kinds of products they buy (and why).

 Convenience is a key driver of ecommerce growth in food and beverage, which means marketers must reimagine their products as solutions.
 The world is becoming more focused on the experience of using products, rather than focusing on owning products.
-Food and beverage marketers need to shift to being part of food delivery solutions, as opposed to offering products alone, if they are to remain relevant in this shifting retail environment.

 More grocery, apparel, prestige beauty, and toy sales are shifting to e-commerce, with new offerings and delivery options.
 Find out how online sales are growing, and why now.